Progress is being made daily towards lessening the impact of k9 diseases and illness in our breed.

 Please be a responsible Great Dane owner, choose a Veterinarian that is familiar with our breed.
 Be sure to keep up with your yearly visits to the Vet.
 With annual check-ups there are many dog medicines and supplements available to treat these conditions before they fully manifest:)

 Keeping your Great Dane healthy may be a bit expensive at times, this is why many families choose Great Dane health insurance.
 You will save big bucks if you Great Dane suffers an injury such as ACL rupture/tear, car accident, joint injuries and such.
-It may be worth considering as many dog owners have benefited from insurance when faced with major dog illnesses.
+We published our Best Dog Insurance picks for 2019 here and it may be worth considering a plan as many dog owners have saved their dogs with insurance when faced with major dog illnesses they could not pay for.

 We are not a Veterinarians; the above information is provided to you as-is.
 Simply stated, as Great Dane owners we try to stay up-to-date on everything Great Dane, including Great Dane health and other dog illnesses.

-If you suspect your Great Dane may be sick, please seek the advise of your Veterinarian.
+If you suspect your Great Dane may be sick, please seek the advice of your Veterinarian.